root-foundation/root/README.md

 5. ... etc.

 And these sub-activities are broken down even further.
 Build product may have the following sub-activities:

 1. Craft spec
 2. Design robot
 3. Engineer prototype
 4. ... etc.

-This process of breaking down goes on until *leaves* such as:
+This process of breaking down goes on until _leaves_ such as:

 1. Write a specific algorithm.
 2. Design component in Figma.
 3. ... etc.

 We break an activity into sub-activities when we can't tackle it as a whole.
 This can happen because we lack skill to perform it as a whole as we saw with how a beginner driver can't just "drive".
 We may also be forced to break an activity into sub-activities due to lack of tools.
-For example, a great filmmaker who already knows what they want to create may still have to break it down into sub-activities to *implement* it: e.g., animation, etc. because they lack the tools or resources to abstract that sub-activity away.
+For example, a great filmmaker who already knows what they want to create may still have to break it down into sub-activities to _implement_ it: e.g., animation, etc. because they lack the tools or resources to abstract that sub-activity away.

-### Similarity
+## Similarity between activities

 The lower you go in the tree, the more we have broken the root activity further and further.
-Each *break* creates a separation or difference.
+Each _break_ creates a separation or difference.
 This means the further down we go, the more the differences compound — i.e., the further away activities are from their common ancestor, the more different they become.

 Which is why when we compare two activities further down in our tree, we will find that they are less similar — i.e., ability transfers less easily across them.
 The higher up we go, ability transfers more easily between activities because they are closer to their common ancestor (i.e., shorter tree path).

 In our example above, "Build product" and "Distribute" are more similar than their respective leaves of their sub-trees: "Design component in Figma" vs. "Set up a sales pipeline in Salesforce".
-The high level reasoning and intuition required to effectively break down "Build product" and "Distribute" into sub-activities and correctly prioritize them is more *similar* than the domain specific knowledge you need to operate two different tools.
+The high level reasoning and intuition required to effectively break down "Build product" and "Distribute" into sub-activities and correctly prioritize them is more _similar_ than the domain specific knowledge you need to operate two different tools.

-### AGI eats activities and enables new ones.
+## AGI eats activities and enables new ones.

-We can think of AGI as a advancement that *eats* activities below a certain complexity threshold — *across the board*.
-In other words, AGI will eat low complexity activities in *any* domain: design, product, music, art, engineering, law, etc. It distinguishes by *complexity*, not "domain" or any other form of distinctions that we've created between different kinds of work.
+We can think of AGI as a advancement that _eats_ activities below a certain complexity threshold — *across the board*.
+In other words, AGI will eat low complexity activities in _any_ domain: design, product, music, art, engineering, law, etc. It distinguishes by _complexity_, not "domain" or any other form of distinctions that we've created between different kinds of work.

 In our example, as AGI advances, it will eat activities lower in the tree: starting at the leaves (e.g., "Design component in Figma", "Write a specific algorithm", etc.) and work upwards.

 As this happens, we change the way we break activities into sub-activities — i.e., changing our tree.
 Therefore, we can also see new sub-activities that have been enabled (that we previously couldn't do).
 For example, In our company, a new activity (and role) could be managing AI agents that will do to the lower complexity work that we previously had to do ourselves using domain specific tools.

-**Thus, As AGI continues to push us upwards, it will *converge* our activities (and thus our attention) towards our *root* — a *highly complex*, *singular* activity.**
+**Thus, As AGI continues to push us upwards, it will _converge_ our activities (and thus our attention) towards our _root_ — a _highly complex_, _singular_ activity.**

-### Local vs. global convergence
+## Local vs. global convergence

-Our activity (creating an agriculture robotics company) is a sub-activity within a larger activity tree that is rooted in creating *general* robotics company which contains all the possibilities of our agriculture robotics company along with many many more possibilities.
-And this larger activity tree itself is a part of a much larger *global* activity tree: i.e, one that contains all of humanity's activities.
+Our activity (creating an agriculture robotics company) is a sub-activity within a larger activity tree that is rooted in creating _general_ robotics company which contains all the possibilities of our agriculture robotics company along with many many more possibilities.
+And this larger activity tree itself is a part of a much larger _global_ activity tree: i.e, one that contains all of humanity's activities.

 While convergence happens locally: towards the root of our company, it also happens globally.
 AGI enables greater (and faster) progress higher above the tree.
-This means that progress in a more complex activity higher in the tree *will make our entire activity irrelevant* in the same way that AGI *made our local leaves irrelevant*.
+This means that progress in a more complex activity higher in the tree _will make our entire activity irrelevant_ in the same way that AGI _made our local leaves irrelevant_.

-From this model of how AGI impacts our activities, we can predict what a post AGI world will look like.
+From this understanding of how AGI impacts our activities, we can predict what a post AGI world will look like.

-### Predictions
+## Predictions

 As artificial intelligence advances towards and beyond AGI:

 1. Peak outcome grows superexponentially.
 2. Competition grows at least exponentially.
 3. Outcomes superexponentially become more extreme across the board.